 - Cook on medium hours after that

-- The pork should be falling apart.
+- The pork chops should be falling apart when ready

 The boys loved the tangy zip of ranch and soup base added to the pork chops.
 They used it as a gravy mix on top of their rice.
 The pork chops melted in our mouths, and the vegetables were not mushy as you might expect cooking for so long.
 That’s why I love a crock pot!
 The ranch dressing was creamy and melted like butter with pork.
 It was utterly delicious!